RoboJackets/robocup-firmware/README.md

 $ cd robocup-firmware
 $ ./util/<SYSTEM>-setup
 ```

+This will install conan for you if you have not previously installed it.
+If you respond no to the setup script see the note under Setting up Conan for RoboJackets Firmware in [Getting Started](doc/GettingStarted.md) before continuing.

 3) Build the project for the desired target.
 The `robot` target is the firmware for the MTrain.
 The `kicker` target is for the kicker MCU to be uploaded to the MTrain.
 The `clean` target deletes the build directories for both robot and kicker firmware.